Wild Peak

 Farming for people and nature

-We were delighted invite them to come and discuss our Wild Peak project and how we are supporting farmers across the Peak District to make their farms more resilient whilst also tackling climate change.
+We were delighted to invite them to come and discuss our Wild Peak project and how we are supporting farmers across the Peak District to make their farms more resilient whilst also tackling climate change.

 Take a closer look at what farmers and landowners are getting up to in their episode of Field Studies: